chihabdehbi8-Projects/FOODZ-Cross-Platform-Mobile-DeliveryAPP/README.md

 - 🌍 Multi-language support.
 ---
 👨‍💻 Author
-Built by Chihab Eddine Dehbi — Biomedical Engineer & Full-Stack Developer.
+ - Built by Chihab Eddine Dehbi — Biomedical Engineer & Full-Stack Developer.
+---
+## 📄 License

+This project is licensed under **All Rights Reserved © 2025 Chihab Eddine Dehbi**.
+It is shared publicly **for portfolio and demonstration purposes only**.

+✅ You are free to explore the code and screenshots.
+❌ You may **not** copy, modify, distribute, or use it in any way without my explicit written permission.

+For collaboration or licensing inquiries, please reach out via [LinkedIn](https://www.linkedin.com/in/chihab-eddine-dehbi-755321366) or chihabdehbi8@gmail.com.
 ---
 ## 📸 Screenshots